 Computation of Tax

 The City tax is 6.5 percent of the total amount of the room rental charge plus $1 per room per night.
 Effective July 1, 2018, the room charge increases to $1.25 per night.
 The state transient occupancy tax is 2.0 percent of the total amount of the room rental charge.
 Combined, the tax on room rentals is 8.5 percent of the room rental change plus $1 per room per night ($1.25 per night beginning July 1, 2018).

-Every hotel collecting a transient lodging tax must file a transient lodging tax return and remit taxes monthly to the City.
+Every hotel collecting City and state transient lodging taxes must file a transient lodging tax return and remit taxes monthly to the City.
 Monthly returns and remittances must be filed with the Finance Department on or before the last day of each month covering the amount of tax collected during the preceding month.

 Persons liable for the tax must file returns with: